sudo-self/Rpi-shairport-sync/FEDORA.md

 ## Using Shairport Sync

-The Shairport Sync AirPlay service should appear on the network with a service name made from the machine's hostname with the first letter capitalised, e.g. hostname `ubuntu` gives a service name `Fedora`.
+The Shairport Sync AirPlay service should appear on the network with a service name made from the machine's hostname with the first letter capitalised, e.g. hostname `fedora` gives a service name `Fedora`.
 You can change the service name in the configuration file.

 Connect and enjoy...